 TerraCycle creates mail-in campaigns for hard-to-recycle items.
-A review of their website reveals only one such campaign for recycling sponges, though, which accepts only one brand of sponge.
-(TerraCycle also sells zero-waste boxes.
-Some of these accept sponges, but these boxes are expensive.)
+A review of their website reveals only one such campaign for recycling sponges, currently, which accepts only one brand of sponge.
+(They do update their recycling campaigns periodically, so you might want to check back.)

-Given the environmental issues of plastic sponges, it’s best to look for sponges and scrubbers that are made of more eco-friendly materials.
+Given the environmental issues of plastic sponges, it’s best to look for sponges and scrubbers that are made of natural materials.
 The good news is there are a ton of affordable alternatives.

 Be on the lookout for greenwashing, though.
-Manufacturers can use terms such as “non-toxic” and “all-natural” pretty loosely, so it helps to do some research.
-Here are some eco-friendly options.
+Manufacturers can use terms such as “eco-friendly,” “all-natural,” and “nontoxic” pretty loosely, so it helps to do some research.
+Here are some plastic-free options.

 You can also cut up old clothing or towels to replace your sponges — natural fibers like cotton and linen tend to work best.

 You know how well a loofah works in the shower.
 Who says you can’t use the same kind of sponge on your dishes?
 Some companies even offer loofah kitchen sponges cut to a convenient size.

 If you really want to go all out, you can grow your own loofah (Luffa acutangular) plant.
 The center of the loofah gourd is the part we use as a sponge.
 This article explains how to grow and harvest the loofah.
 (Note: Loofahs are easiest to grow in warm climates with long growing seasons.)

 Coconut and Walnut Scrubbers

 You can replace your plastic scouring pads with plant-based scrubbers.
 Grove Collaborative has a selection of coconut and walnut scrubbing pads.
 Since they are 100% plant-based, you can add them to your home composting bin when they’re worn out, as long as they are not drenched with fats and oils.

 A Clean Kitchen and a Healthy Planet

 Keeping your kitchen clean doesn’t have to result in trashing the planet.
 There are plenty of eco-friendly sponges, unsponges, and scouring pads on the market.
-These earth-friendly options can give you a clean kitchen and a clean planet.
+These earth-friendly options can help you keep a clean kitchen and a clean planet.